BalhadjHM/GlobalConfy/README.md

 GlobalConfy is a Conference Management System that manages conferences and articles that get reviewed within the system.

-GlobalConfy is an open-source web application.
+GlobalConfy is an open-source web application..

 ## About